-If you’re an any way casual visitor to the nebulous realm of philosophy, as I am, you’ll have probably heard what is known as the ‘hard problem of consciousness‘.
+If you’re in any way a casual visitor to the nebulous realm of philosophy, as I am, you’ll have probably heard what is known as the ‘hard problem of consciousness‘.
 The term, first coined by David Chalmers in the 1990s, refers to the problem of understanding why something is conscious rather than nonconscious; why there is “something it is like” to be, that has a subjective experience.

 I admit, when I first heard about this problem, I was unimpressed.
 I couldn’t put my finger on it, but something about how it was presented as an intractable problem by science didn’t add up.
 Diving further into the topic started throwing up all kinds of woo-ish ideas that, to me, seemed to just push the question further off the charts of rational discourse: panpsychism (consciousness as a fundamental property of the universe), idealism (the universe is mind), and analytic idealism (the universe is a mental process, with a heady dose of quantum soup).